 Close that thing, making sure everything locks into place smoothly and correctly and set your control valve.
 Mine has three settings: “Pressureless“, “I” (with a little less pressure for low filling) and “II” (with maximum pressure at up to 120 °C and max. filling)

-Put it on your stove on medium-high heat (about 7.5 – 8 of 10).
+Put it on your stove on high heat.

 ** COOKING